How to Read Candlestick Charts Like a Pro

 Morning Star

-A red candle, followed by a small indecisive candle, and then a large green candle.
+A red candle, a small indecisive candle, and a big green candle.

 Evening Star